Carl H. Hermann: World War II

-During World War II, he and his wife Eva Hermann-Lueddecke (1900 - 1997), who were both Quakers and pacifists, helped provide deported Jews with food, clothing and other resources.
+During World War II, he and his wife Eva Hermann (1900 - 1997), who were both Quakers and pacifists, helped provide deported Jews with food, clothing and other resources.
 After the city of Mannheim was declared Judenfrei (free of Jews), they hid Jews in their home from Nazi authorities.
 In 1943 he and his wife were arrested and brought before a special tribunal.
 As his scientific work was deemed too essential to the war effort, Hermann was given a "mild" sentence of eight years of imprisonment, while Eva was sentenced to three years.
 He was allowed to continue his research while imprisoned, being brought to his laboratory in the mornings and taken back to his cell at night.
 After two years of imprisonment, he and Eva were both released at the end of the war.

-Later activities
+Post-World War II

 After the war, he lectured briefly at Darmstadt Polytechnic (now Darmstadt university of technology) between 1946 and 1947.
 Then, in 1947, he accepted a newly formed chair in crystallography at the University of Marburg, where he became director of the Crystallographic Institute and remained until his death.
 During his Marburg years, Hermann's research laid the foundation for N-dimensional crystallography.
+He died unexpectedly of a heart attack in his sleep in September 1961.